Feminism in Chinese communism: Mao era (1949–1976)

 After the Chinese Communist Revolution in 1949, dramatic changes began to be put in place to guarantee equality between men and women.
-Professor Lin Chun writes, "Women's liberation had been highlighted in the communist agenda from the outset and, in that sense, the Chinese revolution was simultaneously a women's revolution, and Chinese socialism a women's cause."
-After the founding of the PRC in 1949, newly-established local governments continued to prioritize women's political mobilization.
+Academic Lin Chun writes, "Women's liberation had been highlighted in the communist agenda from the outset and, in that sense, the Chinese revolution was simultaneously a women's revolution, and Chinese socialism a women's cause."
+After the founding of the PRC in 1949, newly established local governments continued to prioritize women's political mobilization.
 The famous quote from Mao Zedong, reported to have been uttered in 1968, reflects the commitment of the new government of the People's Republic of China: "Women hold up half the sky".

+In the 1950s, high-level female CCP cadre had a significant role in advocating for greater access to abortion and sterilization surgeries—in their view, women could not "hold up half the sky" nor advance their revolutionary work if they had too many children.
+Women workers on the mobile film projection teams which brought cinema to rural China were promoted as model workers and symbols of advancing gender equality.

 Legislation

-In 1950, the Chinese Communist Party adopted two pieces of legislative law to help bring about gender equality.
+In 1950, the CCP adopted two pieces of legislative law to help bring about gender equality.
 First, the Marriage Law outlawed prostitution, arranged marriage, child betrothal, and concubinage.
 Free marriage and divorce were heavily advocated by the government, along with economic independence for women.
 Second, the Land Law attempted to mobilize women to participate in the labor force by relocating them from rural to urban areas.
 A concentration of female-oriented labor occurred in the production of textile, silk, and other light industries.